| |

 "O" is always the correct article for a "feminine" noun, and "un" for a "masculine" or "neuter."
 However, there is nothing inherent in a noun showing its gender or lack of it.

-Romanian speakers act like the Dutch on their "de" and "het" the distinction is just something that you know.
+Romanian speakers, like the Dutch with their "de" and "het," seem to believe that the distinction is just something that you know.